xylous/settle/doc/projects.md

 The reason for this design choice is that, with subprojects like this, it would become a hierarchical nightmare extremely fast.

+NOTE: the root of the Zettelkasten has the empty string (`""`) as its project name.

 ### The role of projects

 Projects provide only a formal separation between notes, since any note can